muntisa/mDL-ArtTransfer/README.md

 4) ShafeenTejani: https://github.com/ShafeenTejani/style-transfer

 NOTE: Due to the agreement to not use the practice code in any public repository, the Coursera scipts will have only my modifications.
 For using the entire code from Coursera you should graduate the course.

+## Running

+`python mDL-ArtTransfer.py`

+All the parameters such as content, style, output, iterations can be modified inside the script.

+## Benchmark

 AI Art Transfer: 10 Content images + 15 Style images & 4 AI algorithms ==> 600 Generated images